-Parameter Values Meaning Default mode win32 gtk xwindows osxqt text [not available on Windows] unattended [all platforms] [not available for Evaluation package] Should the installer display a graphical or a text-based UI?
-Should the installer ask for user feedback?
-GUI available on your platform unattendedmodeui none [not available on Windows] minimal [not available on Windows] minimalWithDialogs [required on Windows if usingmode unattended] If you chosemode unattended, how much graphical feedback should the installer display? none prefix directory to install into The installation directory the product will be placed into.
-Note that the installer will always place the product into a directory named rti_connext dds-5.2.0.
-See Installing Connext DDS (Section 2.1 on the previous page) Platform- dependent Windows Example: c:\program files\rti_connext dds-5.2.0 install_spreadsheet_addin [Windows only] true false Also install RTI Spreadsheet Addin? false
+Parameter Values Meaning Default mode win32 gtk xwindows osxqt text [not available on Windows] unattended [all platforms] [not available for Evalu- ation package] Should the installer display a graph- ical or a text-based UI?
+Should the in- staller ask for user feedback?
+GUI available on your platform unattendedmodeui none [not available on Windows] minimal [not available on Windows] minimalWithDialogs [required on Windows if using mode unattended] If you chosemode unattended, how much graphical feedback should the installer display? none prefix directory to install into The installation directory the product will be placed into.
+Note that the in- staller will always place the product into a directory named rti_connext dds-5.3.1.
+See 2.2 Paths Mentioned in Docu- mentation on page 16 Platform-dependent Windows Example: c:\program files\rti connext_dds-5.3.1 install_spreadsheet_addin [Windows only] true false Also install RTI Spreadsheet Addin? false disable_copy_examples true false Should the installer disable the copy- ing of examples into rti_workspace during installation (true) or not (false)? false